alshubati99/custom-vission-MLmodel/README.md

 ### Visual Studio Code

 The instructions for this workshop assume you are using [Visual Studio Code](https://code.visualstudio.com?wt.mc_id=studentamb_211042), an open source code editor.
 You will also need the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance&wt.mc_id=studentamb_211042), which will provide additional functionality when writing Python.

-## In This workshop:

-- [Part 0: Install and configure tools]
-- [Part 1: Train your model]
-- [Part 2: Test your model]

-# Part 0: Install and configure tools

-As with any project, a few tools are going to be needed.
-In particular you'll need a code editor, an Azure subscription, and a couple of keys for Custom Vision.

-## Installing the editor

-Visual Studio Code is an open source code editor which can be used to create nearly any project type with any programming language.
-If you don't already have Visual Studio Code installed, you can install it by visiting [code.visualstudio.com](https://code.visualstudio.com/?wt.mc_id=studentamb_211042).
-You will also need the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance&wt.mc_id=studentamb_211042), which will provide additional functionality when writing Python.

 ## Obtaining the starter project